Politics of New York City

-The city government of New York City controls a budget of about $78.3 billion a year, as of 2016.
+The city government of New York City controls a budget of $112.4 billion, as of 2024.
 Officials receive municipal funding for their campaigns, and are elected for a maximum of two terms.
 City government is dominated by the Democratic Party, which also normally attracts majority support within the city in State, Congressional, and Presidential elections.
-The suffrage has been extended in stages since the founding of the state: African-Americans (men only) received the vote in 1870 and women in 1920.
+The suffrage has been extended in stages since the founding of the state: African Americans (men only) received the vote in 1870 and women in 1920.
 Since 1968, electoral district boundaries at all levels have been drawn so as to ensure minority representation.

 New York City politicians have often exerted lots of influence in other countries represented in the city's ethnic mix, as in the development of the MacBride Principles affecting employment practices in Northern Ireland.
 The city contains many headquarters of Federal institutions and military installations like the Intrepid.

 City budget

-The New York City government's budget is the largest municipal budget in the United States.
-The city government will spend about $78.3 billion in 2016.
+The New York City government's budget is the largest municipal budget in the United States, totaling about $112.4 billion in 2024.
 It employs 250,000 people, spends $23.5 billion to educate more than 1.1 million children, levies $27 billion in taxes, and receives $14 billion from federal and state governments.
 New York State has more than 4,200 local governments in the form of counties, cities, towns, and villages.
 About 52% of all revenue raised by local governments in the state is raised solely by the government of New York City, which spends it on education (28%), social services (20%), public safety (13%), and benefits and pensions (10%).
 New York City property taxes are lower than those in the suburbs because most of the city's revenue comes from the city's sales tax and income tax.
-New York city residents pay an income tax to the municipality, in addition to their New York state income taxes, based on brackets that range from 2.9% to 3.7% of state taxable income.
+New York City residents pay an income tax to the municipality, in addition to their New York state income taxes, based on brackets that range from 2.9% to 3.7% of state taxable income.
 The city income tax also features a number of fully refundable tax credits, including an Earned Income Credit.

 The city has a strong imbalance of payments with the federal and state governments.
-New York City receives 83 cents in services for every $1 it sends to Washington in taxes (or annually sends $13.1 billion more to Washington than it receives back).
+As of 2022, New York City receives $0.95 cents in services for every $1.40 it sends to Washington in taxes (or annually sends $13.1 billion more to Washington than it receives back), marking it as one of the states that subsidize federal spending in other regions.
 The city also sends an additional $11.1 billion more each year to the state of New York than it receives back.
 The city's total tax burden is among the highest in the United States.